 Upon commencement, our staff participate in a safety induction program to ensure they have the necessary tools, skills and information to carry out their duties in a safe manner.

-We provide a smoke-free work environment for all staff and visitors.
+CSIRO provides a smoke-free work environment for all staff and visitors.
 Smoking is prohibited in all buildings and vehicles under the control of CSIRO.
 It is also prohibited outside buildings in any area where smoke may be drawn into the fresh air intake ducts, open doorways or windows.

 CSIRO Benevolent Fund